 These top statistics provide a brief overview of LinkedIn’s growth and usage in 2022.

-LinkedIn is the top professional platform with over 830 million members from around the world.
+LinkedIn is the top professional platform, with over 930 million members from 200 countries and regions worldwide.

-Each week over 50 million people are actively looking through LinkedIn for their next position.
+Each week over 61 million people are actively looking through LinkedIn for their next position.
 Since LinkedIn has a designated job search page, it is easy for applicants to find their dream job.
-They can use the different filters and LinkedIn resources to search for open positions in their industry.
+They can use different filters and LinkedIn resources to search for open positions in their industry.

 LinkedIn launched in 2003, making it nearly 20 years old.
 Most of the older platforms are seeing a steady decline in popularity or are no longer around.
 However, of the top social media platforms that users actively visit, LinkedIn has been around the longest.